bright/new-www/content/blog/bluetooth-devices-that-change-healthcare.md

 A smart medication dispenser intelligently manages and dispenses prescribed drugs, ensuring that patients take the correct dosage at the right times, thereby improving adherence and overall treatment efficacy.

+Companies: Hero is one of the companies developing smart dispensers.

 Companies developing smart dispensers: HeroContact us if you want to discuss your product’s challenges.
 [Schedule a free consultation in 48 hours](/start-project/)!